 Discussant: Eva M. Pomerantz, University of Illinois at Urbana-Campaign, USA

-Maria Cristina Richaud (Argentina)
+María Cristina Richaud (Argentina)

-Focus of Lecture: Parenting, social cognition, and emotions in children and adolescents
+Focus of Lecture: Parenting, Social Cognition, and Emotions in Children and Adolescents

 Affiliation: National Scientific and Technical Research Council | conicet · CIIPME, Buenos Aires, Argentina

-Gertraud Stadler (United Kingdom)
+Gertraud (Turu) Stadler (United Kingdom)

-Focus of Lecture: TBD
+Focus of Lecture: Close Relationships and Health

 Nominating Division/Section: Div 8: Health Psychology & Behavioural Medicine

 Affiliation: University of Aberdeen, Scotland, U.K. & Columbia University, U.S.A.

 Richard Young (Canada)